-Absent the collaborative nature of the NCAA, it would have been difficult for the lower courts to insinuate themselves into the design of the NCAA's amateurism product.
+Absent the collaborative nature of the NCAA, it would have been difficult for the lower courts to insinuate themselves into the NCAA's product design decisions.
 Section 1 would not apply to the unilateral design of a product, including the design of amateur athletic competitions.

-Here, however, because of the collaboration framework and application of Section 1 of the Sherman Act, 15 U.S.C. § 1, courts may be tempted to assess and modify product designs or business models.
-That is what happened here and, economically, it is a mistake: antitrust courts are no more likely to improve innovation and investment incentives when addressing internal product design decisions of collaborations than they are for unitary firms.
-See, e.g., Texaco, Inc. v.
-Dagher, 547 U.S. 1, 6 (2006) (treating internal pricing decisions of a joint venture as "little more than price setting by a single entity"); Trinko, 540 U.S. at 408 (noting that courts are "ill-suited" to determine the price, quantity, and other terms of dealing).
-This is especially true where, as here, the amateur product cannot be created by any one college alone, and further, can only retain its essential amateur design if colleges coordinate with each other in making rules to preserve the product's amateur characteristics.
+Because the collaboration framework allows for application of Section 1 of the Sherman Act, 15 U.S.C. § 1, courts may be tempted, as here, to assess and modify product designs or business models.
+Economically, that is a mistake: antitrust courts are no more likely to improve innovation and investment incentives when addressing internal product design decisions of collaborations than they are for unitary firms.
+See, e.g., Texaco Inc. v.
+Dagher, 547 U.S. 1, 6 (2006) (treating internal pricing decisions of a joint venture as "little more than price setting by a single entity"); Trinko, 540 U.S. at 408 (noting that courts are "ill suited" to determine the price, quantity, and other terms of dealing); Chang, et al., supra, 1998 Colum.
+Bus.
+L. Rev. at 267 (noting that practices permitted by the courts may not be as efficient as those chosen by the venturers themselves).
+This is especially true when, as here, the amateur product cannot be created by any one institution alone and can only retain its essential amateur design if universities coordinate with each other in making rules to preserve the product's amateur characteristics.
 Am.
 Needle, Inc. v.
 Nat'l Football League, 560 U.S. 183, 202 (2010) (noting that a sports league's need to "cooperate in the production and scheduling of games" justifies "a host of collective decisions"); NCAA, 468 U.S. at 102 (noting that the integrity of the product of college football "cannot be preserved except by mutual agreement," including on such matters as player compensation).

-B. There Is a Critical Difference Between Product Design and Restraints Relating to Making or Selling a Product.
+B. There Is a Critical Difference Between Product Design and Restraints Relating to Marketing or Selling a Product.

-From an economic perspective, the most important distinction at issue in this case is that between the fundamental design or parameters of a product, and separately, any restraints relating to the inputs for the product or the product's output.
-Indeed, absent such a clear delineation of that distinction, courts could apply the Sherman Act to a collaboration's or firm's chosen product characteristics or business model when no restraints or exclusionary behavior are even in play.
-See Dagher, 547 U.S. at 5-6 (distinguishing joint venture restrictions "on nonventure activities" from "core activity of the joint venture itself"); NCAA, 468 U.S. at 117 (distinguishing between challenged restrictions on football telecasts and "rules defining the conditions of the contest, the eligibility of participants, or the manner in which members of a joint enterprise shall share the responsibilities and the benefits of the total venture") (emphasis added).
-Permitting judges and juries to apply the Sherman Act to such decisions will inevitably create uncertainty that undermines innovation and investment incentives across any number of industries and collaborative ventures.
-In these circumstances, antitrust courts would be making public policy regarding the desirability of a product with particular features, as opposed to ferreting out agreements or unilateral conduct that restricts output, raises prices, or reduces innovation to the detriment of consumers.
+From an economic perspective, the most important distinction at issue in this case is that between the fundamental design or parameters of a product, and separately, any restraints relating to the inputs for the product or to the product's output.
+Indeed, absent a clear delineation of that distinction, courts could apply the Sherman Act to a collaboration's or firm's chosen product characteristics or business model when no restraints or exclusionary behavior are even in play.
+See Dagher, 547 U.S. at 7-8 (distinguishing joint venture restrictions "on nonventure activities" from "core activity of the joint venture itself"); NCAA, 468 U.S. (distinguishing between challenged restrictions on football telecasts and "rules defining the conditions of the contest, the eligibility of participants, or the manner in which members of a joint enterprise shall share the responsibilities and the benefits of the total venture") (emphasis added).
+Permitting judges and juries to apply the Sherman Act to such decisions will inevitably create uncertainty and, in turn, undermine innovation and investment incentives across any number of industries and collaborative ventures.
+In these circumstances, antitrust courts would be making public policy regarding the desirability of a product with particular features rather than ferreting out unilateral conduct or agreements that restrict output, raise prices, or reduce innovation to the detriment of consumers.